ncussonn/turtwig/README.md

 ## User Guide

-The package is built around modified [ROBOTIS Turtlebot3 standard libraries](https://github.com/ROBOTIS-GIT/turtlebot3) and [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) libraries.
-As such, if other Turtlebot3 (TB3) packages are sourced at the same time in your environment, there may be erroneous behavior.

 See the [code documentation]() for full description of package and how to use it.

 ## Time Saving Aliases for .bashrc